namor5772/GPS/README.md

 It might take a long time to get a fix on satelites.
 Be patient.
 During that time some data fields will be blank or display NA.

 Control of the unit is effected by just two push buttons situated on the left of the LCD screen.
-We will name them LB and RB (left and right buttons respectively) for later use.
+Named them LB and RB (left and right buttons respectively).

 The unit can also be powered and/or programmed from the exposed USB-B port of the Arduino MEGA.
 If only powered via the Arduino MEGA the LCD display might be dimmer.
 Powering the unit simultaniously via the USB-A and the Arduino MEGA USB-B connectors does not seem to cause problems, thought it is probably best avoided.